 So, that was just a tiny insight into working with journalists in hostile environments.
-For me…my time with them was an absolute blast…with the right individuals, deployed at the right times.
+For me…my time with them was an absolute “blast”…with the right individuals, deployed to the right places at the right times.

 Journalists working in conflict areas require all the security help that they can get.
 If you’re looking seriously at a task as an adviser to journalists, and you’ve already been operating on the security circuit in conflict areas, then I suggest start by seriously looking at yourself in the mirror first.
 Take note of your skills, and perhaps more importantly…your lack of skills.
 Your fitness, both physical and mental.
 Your awareness and overall ability as it stands today, not from five or ten years ago.

 If it’s all good, then I wish you all the very best, as it’s an awesome task to undertake when carried out in a professional manner.
 Be honest and up front at all times.
 Don’t be afraid to make the unwelcome calls.
 You’re there for a reason remember…to proactively keep everyone safe while news gathering.
 You’re a lone entity, no wing men, and no cavalry waiting just over the hill.
 The job is complete when they’ve deployed onto the ground with you, news gathered, and returned from the theatre safely.
 Just one dead, wounded or kidnapped journalist from your team and you’ve failed them!

-All the very best to all journalists and their security advisers…safe news gathering to all.
+All the very best to all journalists and their security advisers…realistic and safe news gathering to all.